tech-syra/day28/README.md

 ## 🎥 Demo Video

-[Watch the Demo Video](assets/screenshots/demo.mp4) *(Note: The demo video runs at a crisp 60fps in high resolution, showcasing the liquid glass background animations!)*
+[Watch the Demo Video](assets/screenshots/demo.mp4) *(Note: The demo video may looks low on quality but app runs at a crisp 60fps in high resolution, showcasing the liquid glass background animations!)*

 ---